Book Review: Little Secrets

 Months go by.
 Marin hires a private investigator when they can see that the FBI has pretty much moved on to other cases.
-She cannot bear the thought that someone isn’t actively looking for her son.
+She cannot bear the thought that someone isn’t actively looking for her Sebastian.

 With her world falling apart, and one suicide attempt already behind her, Marin finds the will to go on.
-Deal with her successful hair salons.
-Tend to business.

 My Thoughts: